 Photo source: linkfluence.com

-Each time the bacteria in your child’s mouth comes in contact with sugar, acid is produced, which attacks the teeth and eventually this process cause cavities.
-Although dental cavities is not life threatening, it can cause severe toothache and severe tooth decay which may result in the removal of the entire tooth.
+Each time the bacteria in your child’s mouth comes in contact with sugar, acid is produced, which attacks the teeth, and eventually, these processes cause cavities.
+Although dental cavities are not life-threatening, they can cause severe toothache and severe tooth decay which may result in the removal of the entire tooth.

 - Poor Nutrition & Appetite